 And what have they done?
 They’ve all formed **library districts** — the most common form of governance for libraries.
 60% of all Coloradoi cardholders are served by districts now.
 Our opponents say this is a new-fangled thing you should be scared of.
 But look at the map:

 Why has Boulder held out?
 Here's the zoomed in look of the regions all around the Boulder area.
 Nearly every other community of Boulder's size and population is now a thriving library district.

-The library district is a tax increase on your home's property value, which opponents will vigorously point out this fall.
+Ballot measure 6C is a tax increase on your home's property value, which opponents will vigorously point out this fall.
 And that’s for each resident to decide on their own.
 Here’s the breakdown of the basics, including the cost, and what it means for you.